-In the Atlantic Basin, the Azores-Gibraltar plate boundary located in the Northern Basin is the source for the largest earthquake and tsunamis that could potentially affect the U.S. East Coast.
-Historically the largest tsunamigenic earthquake that occurred in the Atlantic Ocean was the

-November 1, 1755 Lisbon earthquake was with an estimated magnitude (Mw) of 8.5 - 9.0 (ten Brink et al., 2008).
-Fortunately no tsunamigenic earthquake has occurred since then; however lack of historical observation would make it harder to validate the forecast model for Montauk, New York.
-This historical tsunami source can still be used to simulate the generated tsunami waves and determine how it will affect Montauk, New York.
-The location of Montauk, New York relative to the 1755 Lisbon earthquake is shown in Figure 6.
-Even if there were historical accounts of the 1755 Lisbon tsunami, tide gauge data would not be available since it was not established until September 5, 1947 in Montauk, New York.
-The present installation was established on September 21, 1989.
+In the Atlantic Basin, the Azores-Gibraltar plate boundary located in the Northern Basin is the likely source for the largest earthquake and tsunamis that could potentially affect the U.S. East Coast.
+Historically, the largest tsunamigenic earthquake that occurred in the Atlantic Ocean was the 1 November 1755 Lisbon earthquake was with an estimated magnitude (Mw) of 8.5-9.0 (ten Brink et al., 2008).
+Fortunately no tsunamigenic earthquake has occurred since then; however, lack of historical observation makes it harder to validate a forecast model for Montauk.
+This historical tsunami source can still be used to simulate generated tsunami waves and determine how it might affect Montauk.
+The location of Montauk relative to the 1755 Lisbon earthquake is shown in Figure 6.
+Even if there were historical accounts of the 1755 Lisbon tsunami, tide gauge data would not be available since it none were available in Montauk until 5 September 1947.
+The present installation was established on 21 September 1989.

-The tide house is located near a residential development pier on Fort Pond Bay with coordinates of 71° 57.6'W, 41° 2.9'N. The vicinity has a mean tidal range of 2.07 feet (0.631 meters) and a diurnal range of 2.53 feet (0.771 meters).
-The station also shows that there is a mean sea level difference of 5.1 feet (1.55 meters) from a record range of 1983-2001 and 4.89 feet (1.490 meters) from 1960-1978 (Tides and Currents).
-The closest point selected in the forecast model DEM as the tide gauge location is at 71.96°W, 41.04833294°N with a depth of 5.31 meters.
+The tide house is located near a residential development pier on Fort Pond Bay with coordinates of 71° 57.6'W, 41° 2.9'N. The vicinity has a mean tidal range of 0.631 m and a diurnal range of 0.771 m.
+The station also shows that there is a mean sea level difference of 1.55 m from a record range of 1983-2001 and 1.490 m from 1960-1978 (Tides and Currents, 2013).
+The closest point selected in the forecast model DEM as the tide gauge location is at 71.96°W, 41.04833294°N with a depth of 5.31 m.